Tendering for government contracts can be a competitive process. This tends to focus on value-adding techniques and not just "lowest price wins".

 - Savings that are then directly transferred to the end client

-- Innovations or advanced technology which streamlines processes.
+- Innovations or advanced technology which streamlines processes, as a key factor.

-All of these should be directly outlined in your submission, with monetary values included, if possible, to provide a tangible benefit to the assessor.
+All of these should be directly outlined in your tender submission, with monetary values included, if possible, to provide a tangible benefit to the assessor against competing suppliers.

 These benefits are not to be confused with social value, which is another topic entirely but also one which buyers are likely to include in your tender return document.